Information for Prospective Majors and Minors

 Student Publications

-Student publications at Western include the semi-weekly newspaper, The Front; the semi-quarterly magazine, Klipsun; and the quarterly environmental magazine, The Planet.
+Student publications at Western include the semi-weekly newspaper, The Front; the semi-quarterly magazine, Klipsun; and the annual environmental magazine, The Planet.
 Policy for the publications is set by the Student Publications Council, and the majority of the funding is from student fees.

 All Western students are eligible to participate in publications staff work.
 Student editors are selected each quarter by the Publications Council and receive a stipend, as do assistant editors.
 Students may enroll in staff courses for credit; the courses are supervised by faculty of the Department of Journalism or, in the case of The Planet, the College of the Environment.
 To inquire about opportunities in student publications, see any journalism faculty member or contact the publication's editor.